emaphp/eMapper/README.md

 **Obtain a row as an associative array**

 <br/>
 The expected type to obtain from a query is declared through the **type** method.
 This method receives a string which acts as a mapping expression.
 Mapping expressions are strings that indicate how a result must be interpreted.
-Applying a desired type requires chaining a call to this method before sending the query.
+Applying a mapping expression requires chaining a call to this method before sending the query.
 In order to obtain an array from a row we indicate the expected type as *array* (or *arr*).
 We can also tell which type of array to return by adding a second argument.

 ```php
 use eMapper\Result\ResultInterface;